FineUploader/fine-uploader/docs/callbacks.md

 you to prevent the entire batch from being uploaded, if desired, by returning false.
 If your handler does not return false, the `onValidate` callback will be invoked once for each individual file or `Blob` submitted.
 This callback is always invoked before the default Fine Uploader validators execute.
 Note that a `FileOrBlobData` object has two properties: `name` and `size`.
 The `size` property will be undefined if the user agent does not support the File API.
+You may also return a [`qq.Promise`](promise.md) if non-blocking work is required here.
+Processing of this batch will be deferred until the promise is fulfilled.
+If a promise is returned, a call to `failure` is the same as returning "false".

 * `onSubmitDelete(id)` - Called before a file or `Blob` that has been marked for deletion has been submitted to the uploader.
 You may return false from your handler if you want to ignore/stop the delete request.